We still haven’t found that crystal ball…

 Hence, we’ve been recommending that many of our partners not only extend the content of existing pages, but also start with lengthier pages in the first place.

-You can read all of our thoughts on this here.
 The short of it: Lengthier content is better because people prefer lengthier content for many types of subject matters.
 Unless of course it’s not well-written or formatted with scanning in mind.
 All else equal, though, long-form gets the bump, regardless of what some deep thinkers might have told you about how nobody reads long-form content online.

 Interestingly enough, we also think this will lead to less pieces of content being produced, too.
 As the threshold for exposure and awareness becomes higher and higher, it may not be as important to write a lot of pieces of content, compared to writing fewer highest-quality, lengthier posts.
 Of course, you can’t miss with doing both.
 But we recommend the latter, if you – like most content producers – will have to be picky with how you allocate time.